 SET GLOBAL gtid_ignore_duplicates=ON;

-This way, when C receives the same transaction through 2 different slave connections, it will verify the GTID and only apply it once.
+This way, when C receives the same transaction through two different slave connections, it will verify the GTID and only apply it once.

-The next step is to set the 2nd slave connection.
-In my previous article, I setup the gtid_slave_pos global variable.
+The next step is to set the second slave connection.
+In my previous article, I set up the gtid_slave_pos global variable.
 Since server C is already replicating successfully from server A, this variable already has the proper value and there is no need to set it up manually.
 We only need to define the new connection using CHANGE MASTER TO:

 CHANGE MASTER 's-102' TO MASTER_HOST='192.168.56.102', MASTER_USER='repl', MASTER_PASSWORD='repl', master_use_gtid=slave_pos;

-Notice that we add a label "s-102" after the MASTER reserved word.
-This string identifies the 2nd replication connection.
+Notice that we add the label 's-102' after the MASTER reserved word.
+This string identifies the second replication connection.
 This identifier needs to be used for every replication command.
 So, to start replicating from server B, you would use START SLAVE like this: